gparvin/grc-demo/OpenShift-Plus/README.md

 ```

 In the ACM web console, view the policies in the `Governance` tab and wait for the policies to become `Compliant` or `NonCompliant`.
 Switch to the ACS web console and run a Compliance scan by selecting the `Compliance` tab and then select the `SCAN ENVIRONMENT` button.
 Note the compliance percentages for OCP4-MODERATE and OCP4-MODERATE-NODE.

-### Create the Pacman application

-The Pacman application is in the OpenShift-Plus/pacman subfolder.
-Use the following steps to create this Application in ACM.

-1. In the ACM web console, select `Applications` then click the `Create application` button and select the `Subscription` type.
-2. Specify the Name: `pacman`
-3. Specify the Namespace: `pacman`
-4. Click the `Git` repository type
-5. Use `https://github.com/gparvin/grc-demo` for the URL.
-If you forked the repository, use your own URL.
-6. Specify the Branch: `main`
-7. Specify the Path: `OpenShift-Plus/pacman`
-8. For the deployment labels, specify the label `environment` and value `dev`
-9. Click `Save`

 ### Check the Cluster Compliance